To take stock: Boris Johnson has managed to renegotiate the Brexit withdrawal agreement, the deal previously done by his predecessor Theresa May.

-New deal contains a number of provisions in relation to North in four key areas
+Instead, the new deal contains a number of provisions in relation to Northern Ireland.
+The EU's chief negotiator Michael Barnier outlined four main aspects:

 (1) Northern Ireland will remain aligned to "a limited range" of single market regulations on goods.
 That will require checks of goods in the Irish Sea